2017 APA NY Metro Chapter Annual Conference

 Event Type: Conference

 Additional details about the sessions, including confirmed speakers, will be shared in the near future.
-CM credits pending.
-Register by October 13th to receive Early Bird rates.
+7.5 CM credits approved.

 Click here for sponsorship opportunities.

 RPA Fourth Regional Plan

 Over the last generation, the New York metropolitan region has flourished.
 Job growth has climbed steadily; people are choosing to move here; safety, public health and quality of life have improved.
 The region has been able to capitalize on global trends that favor places with large concentrations of highly educated workers and walkable, transit-oriented communities.

 Yet our success is fragile.
 There are too many people that haven’t shared in this growth, and the affordability crisis has reached dramatic proportions.
 Years of neglecting our infrastructure have led to daily disruptions on our transit system, troubles looming in our train tunnels, outdated airports and unrelenting traffic.
 Five years after superstorm Sandy, we are more vulnerable to disasters than ever before.
 And above all, our governing institutions are failing to make the hard choices necessary to address these most difficult problems.

 This fall, Regional Plan Association will release a long-range, strategic plan for the tri-state area, the fourth in the history of the region.
 It includes ideas to be adopted today as well as a vision for the next twenty years.

 This panel will feature RPA staff that will discuss recommendations from the Fourth Regional Plan that planners and policy makers can harness technology to advance strategies to broaden prosperity and invest in communities; build modern infrastructure that boosts economic competitiveness; and adopt innovative solutions to increase sustainability and resiliency.

 Juliette Michaelson, Executive Vice President